bkniffler/landa/README.md

 ### Serve

-Landa contains an express based dev server, that will redirect http requests on a given port (4004 by default) to your code, while reloading if your code changes.
+Landa contains a fastify based dev server, that will redirect http requests on a given port (4004 by default) to your code, while reloading if your code changes.

 ### Invocation